mbellehumeur/SlicerCast/README.md

 Cast is an offshoot of FHIRcast (<https://fhircast.hl7.org/>).
 FHIRcast is the standard replacing Epic’s file drop interface for integration with PACS and reporting systems.
 It provides a secure messaging infrastructure using a hub with websocket subscriptions.

 Cast is focused on desktop integration of healthcare applications.
 It is not restricted to a specific data format.
-Cast is also not restricted to a specific authentication and authorization mechanism.
+Cast is not restricted to a specific authentication and authorization mechanism.
+Cast has a context sharing strategy that differs from FHIRcast (described here)

 Cast differs to FHIRcast but you can use the python client in this extension to interface to FHIRcast hubs, for example, NodeOnFHIR, Medplum and Agfa (at connectathon).